jocoro19/filter-lists/README.md

       * [Brave iOS](https://brave.com/ios/) is free and has a decent built-in adblocker
     * Android:
       * uBlock Origin is avaliable for Firefox on Android
-3. Import the filter list into your adblocker of choice (instructions vary between extensions)
+3. Click the install link for the filter list to import it (or click the "View raw" link if it doesn't work)

 ## Userstyles